 Corral Half Time 5K Time

-A Under 1:30:59 Under 18:39
+A Under 1:52:59 Under 22:59

-CORRAL A & B PLACEMENT
+CORRAL A PLACEMENT

-• To be placed in Corral A or B an athlete must have an official finish time from a race of equal or greater distance in the last 18 months that meets the qualifying standard.
+• To be placed in Corral A an athlete must have an official finish time from a race of equal or greater distance in the last 18 months that meets the qualifying standard.

 • Athletes should submit their proof (via active link to qualifying time) during registration.
 If you do not have link available during registration CLICK HERE to email the active link to us.